ForsakenX/forsaken/ProjectX/trunk/README.txt

 					...Welcome...

-SVN Convenstions:
+SVN Conventions:

-	plain/text files:
+	For creating new plain/text files:

-		You should set the following properties on new text files so they are portable:

-			svn propset svn:eol-style native "$file"
+		svn propset svn:eol-style native <file>

-projects/*
+Folder Layout:

-	Contains build environments for various compilers and operating systems.
+	projects/	Contains build environments for various compilers and operating systems. skeleton/	Contains the game assets such as sounds and textures. src/		Contains the source code for ProjectX.